 The longer your water heater continues running, the worse the problem could get and the more likely that you are going to have leakage, flooding or worse.
-Even if you have called a plumbing or heating contractor to come look at the problem, it is still better if you can turn off the water heater before the technician arrives to look at your appliance.
+Even if you have called a plumbing contractor to come look at the problem, it is still better if you can turn off your gas or electric hot water heater before the technician arrives to look at your appliance.

-- Gas: Twist the dial on the top of the thermostat from the ON to the OFF position.
+If you have a gas system, twist the dial on the top of the thermostat from the ON to the OFF position.
+For electric hot water heaters, switch the circuit breaker for the water heater to the OFF position.

-- TURN OFF WATER SUPPLY.
 Turn the handle on the water valve CLOCKWISE until it stops.
 If the water does not stop, turn off the main water valve for the entire house.

-- DRAIN WATER HEATER.
 Attach a hose to the drain valve at the bottom of the tank.
 Run the other end of the hose to a lower place where you can drain rusty, hot water without causing damage.
 Open a hot water faucet in the house to let air into the tank.

 Flip the handle so it is sticking straight out or up.
 (CAUTION: Scalding hot water).